apragacz/django-rest-registration/docs/detailed_configuration/register.rst

         A user-model instance representing the new account.

    `request`
-        The :class:`~django.http.HttpRequest` in which the new account was registered.
+       The `Request <https://www.django-rest-framework.org/api-guide/requests/#requests>`_ in which the account was registered.

 List of settings